Residents are asked to remain calm

 Beacon, Feb.
 24, 2017

 I was walking into my kitchen at about 11:45 p.m. and noticed an unusually bright white light over Mount Beacon.
 A series of smaller multi-color lights (red, blue and orange) began moving around the white light.
 This went on for over an hour, with the lights growing much larger, moving, dancing, and finally disappearing.
-There’s definitely something happening there.The Current is a nonprofit supported by its readers; please consider a year-end gift.
+There’s definitely something happening there.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.